Doctor of Education in Instructional Leadership (EdD)

 The EdD in Instructional Leadership is CUNY’s first Doctor of Education degree that prepares experienced educators to become effective practitioner leaders able to translate current research into practice.
 The program prepares teacher leaders, department chairs, administrators and other education professionals to transform K-12 education, driving better educational outcomes across larger systems.
 The program sets students up for success by providing clinically-focused doctoral training and a deep grounding in the best research on educational practice.
 Students will develop the ability to digest, synthesize, and apply new research quickly to improve educational outcomes for students, and the skills to understand and communicate their insights effectively as leaders.

-- Designed to meet the needs of working educators with a part-time cohort model and practice-focused curriculum over five years
+- Designed to meet the needs of working educators with a part-time cohort model and practice-focused 60 credit curriculum over four years

 - Focused on interpreting and translating current research into clinical practice